 Stocktake your home

 When you last moved house, were you surprised by the amount of stuff that you had accumulated?
-Or the things you know you had but cannot find?
+Or the things you thought you had but cannot find?
 It’s easy to lose track of the contents you own.

 Build and track new habits

 Excel is an excellent tool for creating better habits.
 With its customisable grids and formulas, you can easily create a habit tracker tailored to your goals.
-Whether you’re monitoring daily workouts, water intake, or how many books you’ve read, Excel helps you visualise progress with color-coded cells, charts, and streak trackers.
+Whether you’re monitoring daily workouts, water intake, or how many books you’ve read, Excel helps you visualise progress with colour-coded cells, charts, and streak trackers.
 It’s the perfect way to stay motivated and keep your habits on track.

 Regardless of your experience level, Ananda says there’s always more to learn when it comes to Excel.

-“The learning experience [is] immersive.
+“The learning experience is immersive.
 You will always learn something unexpected and will be surprised about how many features will be easy to acquire.”

 Start living your life at peak efficiency.
 Enrol now to unleash the power of Excel!